Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/others.md

 * It supports any forensic watermarking technique, any encoder and any CDN.
 This is the result of the work in the Content Protection and Security task force in DASH-IF and has been done in collaboration between watermarking technology providers (NAGRA, Synamedia, Irdeto, Verimatrix), CDN providers (Akamai, AWS) and others.
 * Community review is open until May 31st, 2022.
 Publication is expected by August 31, 2022.
 * Comments may be submitted through the [github](https://github.com/Dash-Industry-Forum/Watermarking/issues).

-## DASH-IF Candidate Technical Specification: Content Steering for DASH

-* A initial version for community review for the DASH-IF Candidate Technical Specification on _Content Steering for DASH_ is available [here (pdf)](https://dash-industry-forum.github.io/docs/DASH-IF-CTS-00XX-Content-Steering-Community-Review.pdf)
-* Content distributors often use multiple Content Delivery Networks (CDNs) to distribute their content to the end-users.
-They may upload a copy of their catalogue to each CDN, or more commonly have all CDNs pull the content from a common origin.
-Alternate URLs are generated, one for each CDN, that point at identical content.
-DASH players may access alternate URLs in the event of delivery problems.
-Content steering describes a deterministic capability for a content distributor to switch the content source that a player uses either at start-up or midstream, by means of a remote steering service.
-The DASH implementation of Content Steering also supports the notion of a proxy steering server which can switch a mobile client between broadcast and unicast sources.
-* Community review is open until Sep 30th, 2022.
-Publication is expected by December 31, 2022.
-* Comments may be submitted through [github](https://github.com/Dash-Industry-Forum/Content-Steering/issues).

 # DASH-IF Position and White Papers